Parental Engagement Officer

 Students whose conduct is causing concern will be referred to the RST by teaching staff, this will include persistent concerns around uniform compliance (A copy of the required uniform is accessible from this website).
 You may be contacted by Mrs Norris on behalf of one of the Heads of Year if a concern is raised.

 The Raising Standards Team will issue sanctions for inappropriate conduct, this may include detentions, removal from social times, break and lunch, removal to the school’s or a host schools inclusion room, confiscation of phones, hoodies, trainers or excessive jewellery and for some students involved in persistent breaches of the school rules, the issuing of a FTE or fixed term exclusion.

-If you have any questions regarding school and Headteacher’s detention queries they should be referred to the RST office. firstname.lastname@example.org
+If you have any questions, including detention queries, they should be referred to the RST office. firstname.lastname@example.org

 Your child’s tutor is the first point of contact for your child and you.

 You can email the tutor or write a note in your child’s diary but please remember to ask them to show it to the tutor.